gSchool/curriculum-2014-denver/goals/high-level-goals.md

   * Encourage self learning with outside resources
 * We provide the framework not the prescription for success

-### Ranking students
-* We don't grade
-* We don't rank
-* Everyone is good in different settings, need to find yours!

 ## Things we'll fight against
 ### Dogmatic developers - absolutely fight against this
 * There is no right way to do things